gabesoft/srunner/README.md

 and its corresponding method will be camel cased (e.g. do_stuff.js -> doStuff()).

 where options is an object that can contain the following
-- dir:      the scripts directory (this can be an array of multiple directories)
+- `dir`:      the scripts directory (this can be an array of multiple directories)
-- onError:  the handler that will be called in case of error
+- `onError`:  the handler that will be called in case of error
-- quiet:    set to true don't print the step names
+- `quiet`:    set to true to avoid printing the step names before each step executes

 ## run(cb)

 Will run the script.
 All methods will be run async and in the order called.
 On error (either unhandled or not) the specified error handler will be called, if any.
 This function can be passed a callback for further processing.

 ```